-ed & Nongualified Retirement Plans
+Qualified & Nonqualified Retirement Plans

-the most effective benefits for attracting and retaining es is a company-sponsored retirement plan.
-Many nd profit-sharing plans are "qualified" retirement other words, each employee's share and earnings are the employee either leaves the company or retires. ovee pays taxes upon receiving the money, and the receives an immediate deduction when making ions.
+One of the most effective benefits for attracting and retaining employees is a company-sponsored retirement plan.
+Many pension and profit-sharing plans are "qualified" retirement plans.
+In other words, each employee's share and earnings are held until the employee either leaves the company or retires.
+The employee pays taxes upon receiving the money, and the employer receives an immediate deduction when making contributions.

-plans usually base eventual benefits on wages and service.
-Profit-sharing plans typically define the 's annual contribution.
-Benefits are determined by the e contributions and their earnings.
+Pension plans usually base eventual benefits on wages and length of service.
+Profit-sharing plans typically define the employer's annual contribution.
+Benefits are determined by the size of the contributions and their earnings.

-pes of qualified retirement plans-SIMPLEs and ans-can be offered at little cost to a business. ion limits for these plans have increased over the there is no better time to sponsor one.
-Refer to the bage 20 to determine which plan might be appropriate ousiness.
+Two types of qualified retirement plans-SIMPLEs and 401(k) plans-can be offered at little cost to a business.
+Contribution limits for these plans have increased over the years, so there is no better time to sponsor one.
+Refer to the chart on page 20 to determine which plan might be appropriate for your business.

-e qualified retirement plans often restrict the amount s a higher-paid employee can receive, nonqualified be attractive.
-Nonqualified plans do not have to erv employee.
-There are no compensation, benefit, or ion limits other than an overall reasonableness test. keeping and reporting requirements are minimal. nonqualified plans do have some disadvantages.
+Because qualified retirement plans often restrict the amount of benefits a higher-paid employee can receive, nonqualified plans can be attractive.
+Nonqualified plans do not have to cover every employee.
+There are no compensation, benefit, or contribution limits other than an overall reasonableness test.
+The bookkeeping and reporting requirements are minimal.
+However, nonqualified plans do have some disadvantages.

-in drawback is that the benefits are unsecured-they y "promises to pay."
-A company cannot formally set ds as future benefits.
-Assets intended for these benefits ain general company assets and, therefore, may be a creditor's claims.
-Another disadvantage is that xes are generally due when services are performed, compensation is paid.
-Finally, the employer does not tax deduction until the benefits are actually paid to the covered employees.
+The main drawback is that the benefits are unsecured-they are merely "promises to pay."
+A company cannot formally set aside funds as future benefits.
+Assets intended for these benefits must remain general company assets and, therefore, may be subject to a creditor's claims.
+Another disadvantage is that payroll taxes are generally due when services are performed, not when compensation is paid.
+Finally, the employer does not receive a tax deduction until the benefits are actually paid to the covered employees.